istio/istio.io/content/en/docs/ops/diagnostic-tools/istioctl-analyze/index.md

 `enableAnalysis` runs in the background, and will keep the status field of a resource up to date with its current validation status.
 Note that this isn't a replacement for `istioctl analyze`:

-- Not all resources have a custom status field (e.g. Kubernetes *namespace* resources), so messages attached to those resources won't show validation messages.
+- Not all resources have a custom status field (e.g. Kubernetes `namespace` resources), so messages attached to those resources won't show validation messages.
-- `enableAnalysis` only works on Istio versions starting with 1.4, while `istioctl analyze` can be used on older cluster versions.
+- `enableAnalysis` only works on Istio versions starting with 1.4, while `istioctl analyze` can be used with older versions.
 - While it makes it easy to see what's wrong with a particular resource, it's harder to get a holistic view of validation status in the mesh.

-To enable this feature with `helm template`:
+You can enable this feature with:

 {{< text bash >}}
 $ helm template install/kubernetes/helm/istio --name istio --namespace istio-system \
     --set galley.enableAnalysis=true | kubectl apply -f -
 {{< /text >}}

-Or with `helm install`:
+Or with:

 {{< text bash >}}
 $ helm install install/kubernetes/helm/istio --name istio --namespace istio-system \